pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/ContextSensitiveHelp(csh)/TheLocallangFilesForCsh/Index.rst

   information about the database table itself - non-blank fieldnames are expected to point to the actual fieldnames.

-- For the locallang-XML files which are translated by a backend module you can place images in a subfolder, "cshimages/", to where the locallang-file is located and they will be shown in a selector box inside the translation tool.
+- You can place images in a subfolder, "cshimages/", to where the locallang-file is located and they will be shown in a selector box inside the translation tool.